n0n4/PathEarl/PathEarlScout/README.md

 # PathEarlScout

-Procedural map generator within the PathEarl framework.
+Constraints-based map generator within the PathEarl framework.
 For a thorough example, see the `UT_PathEarlScout` project.